Top SEO Tools Reviewed: What Actually Earns Its Price Tag

 The GEO/AEO Category: The Tools Most Lists Still Ignore

 How’s your content performing in ChatGPT search results?
 In Perplexity?
 In Google AI Overviews?
 If you don’t know the answer, you’re not alone.
-But you should be uncomfortable about it.
+A Goodfirms 2026 survey found only 14% of marketers currently use AI citation tracking.
+But 43% named AI search optimization as a core 2026 priority.
+That’s a massive gap between what people know they need and what they’re actually doing about it.

 Generative Engine Optimization (GEO) is the practice of optimizing your content so that AI-powered search engines cite your brand when generating answers.
 Answer Engine Optimization (AEO) is the closely related practice focused on earning featured positions in answer-based search results.
 These aren’t theoretical concepts anymore.
 They’re measurable, trackable, and increasingly tied to real traffic.

-2. Profound.
-Tracks brand citations across ChatGPT, Perplexity, Google AI Overviews, and Claude.
+Profound.
+Comprehensive brand citation tracking across ChatGPT, Perplexity, Google AI Overviews, and Claude.
 Strong competitor benchmarking.
-No content creation features.
-Enterprise pricing.
+But it’s a tracking-only point solution with no content creation features.
+Enterprise pricing only.

 The Free Tier That Actually Works (Stop Overpaying for Basics)